The history of voting in the United States

 2018: Florida removes criminal disenfranchisement

 Also in 2018, in a different battleground state, Florida residents voted to approve Amendment 4, which gave more than 1 million ex-felons the right to vote in Florida.
 Criminal disenfranchisement is as old as the state of Florida, and as with most states, the practice disproportionately affects minorities.
-In the Sunshine State before Amendment 4, criminal disenfranchisement had barred more than one in five otherwise eligible black adults from voting.
+In the Sunshine State before Amendment 4, criminal disenfranchisement had barred more than one in five otherwise eligible Black adults from voting.
+Since the law went into effect, Republicans in the state have tacked on rules to make it difficult, if not impossible, for ex-felons to know if they're allowed to vote.

 2019: Supreme Court agrees to hear key gerrymandering case